frckbrice/whatsapp-clone-fe/README.md

    - Configure Supabase in the project by adding the URL and API key to the environment variables.
 5. Start the development server: `npm run dev`
 6. Open your browser and visit `http://localhost:3000` to access the WhatsApp Web Clone.

+## Acknowledgements

+We would like to acknowledge our school for assigning this project to us as part of our learning journey.
+This project provides us with an opportunity to explore and apply new technologies and concepts in the field of web development.
+We are grateful for the guidance and support provided by our teachers and mentors throughout this project.

+- The WhatsApp Web interface served as inspiration for this project.

 <!-- ## Deploy to Vercel